-On Friday night, The Post and other media outlets reported on a plan under consideration at the White House that would use the president’s executive powers to deny entry to Central Americans, and restrict or suspend their ability to seek asylum in the United States.
+The Post and other media outlets have reported on a plan under consideration at the White House that would use the president’s executive powers to deny entry to Central Americans, and restrict or suspend their ability to seek asylum in the United States.
 Details of the proposal remain sketchy, but draft versions would rely on the same legal provisions the administration used during the travel ban in early 2017.

 By citing national security concerns, Trump could refuse entry to certain Central American nationals or another subgroup, including members of the caravan.
 Trump is also weighing a measure that would deny asylum seekers the ability to seek humanitarian relief once they reach U.S. soil, according to administration officials and people familiar with the proposals.

 Both moves would land the administration in federal court “in about five minutes,” one former Homeland Security official said, and it’s not hard to imagine lower court judges slapping an injunction on a White House “border ban” in about as much time.

 Trump already won legal victories on this front.
 Wouldn’t a ban on Central Americans and asylum denials stop the caravan?

 Not likely.
 The administration’s biggest challenge at the border is not that too many Central American migrants are being allowed in or that they are easily winning asylum.
 Rather, those who cross illegally — between ports of entry — must be taken into custody.
 U.S. detention capacity is nearly maxed, and U.S. courts limit the government’s ability to keep children in immigration jails beyond 20 days.